LeastAuthority/leastauthority.com/docs/operations.rst

 Kubernetes
 ----------

-Some errors are expected as kubernetes resources are created.
+Some errors are expected as Kubernetes resources are created.
 Ordering of creation of different components is not enforced.
 The cluster should converge on a working state as dependencies get created.